SUMMIT CENTER FOR EDUCATION, RESEARCH, AND TRAINING

 Principal Investigator: Dr. Victoria Talwar, McGill University - Educational and Counselling Psychology

 In order to improve investigations for cases in maltreatment of children with cognitive impairments, Dr. Talwar is pursuing research that will determine how accurately children with processing deficiencies are able to recount the details of an event they witness.
-During a simulated magic trick where the magician instructs its subjects not to disclose details about a spilled bottle of ink, and subsequent interviews following the magic trick, Talwar is analyzing the students' compliance.
+During a simulated magic trick where the magician instructs its subjects not to disclose details about a spilled bottle of ink, and subsequent interviews following the magic trick, Dr. Talwar is analyzing the students' compliance.